-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934

-Securities Exchange Act of 1934 Filed l by t ne Registrant ⊠ Filed by a Party other than the Registrant □ Chec ck the appropriate box: Pre iminary Proxy Statement Cor fidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) \boxtimes Def nitive Proxy Statement Def nitive Additional Materials Soli citing Material Under §240.14a-12 Ocuphire Pharma, Inc. (Name of Registrant as Specified In Its Charter) N/A (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payr nent o f Filing Fee (Check the appropriate box): × ee required. computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-1) Title of each class of securities to which transaction applies: 2) Aggregate number of securities to which transaction applies: 3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): 4) Proposed maximum aggregate value of transaction: 5) Total fee paid: Fee paid previously with preliminary materials.
-Che k box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the tting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the of its filing.
-1) Amount Previously Paid: 2) Form, Schedule or Registration Statement No.: 3) Filing Party: 4) Date Filed:
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. Filed by the Registrant \boxtimes Filed by a Party other than the Registrant \square Check the appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) \times Definitive Proxy Statement Definitive Additional Materials Soliciting Material Under §240.14a-12 Ocuphire Pharma, Inc. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payment of Filing Fee (Check all boxes that apply): No fee required.
+Fee paid previously with preliminary materials.
+Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11.

-April 26, 2021
+April 27, 2022